tfabris/BlueGigaEmpeg/README.md

 - Keep in mind that the BlueGigaEmpeg interface module will reboot (the Arduino code will restart) each time you open the serial monitor, and the WT32i Bluetooth module will be automatically rebooted at that time.

+- Apply power to the empeg.
+You should see the message "empeg player boot process has started" appear in the Serial Monitor.

 - If you disconnect and reconnect the USB cable from the Arduino, you will need to close and reopen the Serial Monitor again.
 If you connect to a